AdobeDocs/control-panel.en/help/instances-settings/using/url-permissions.md

     >
     >All your Campaign instances display in the left pane list.
     >
-    >As URL Permissions management is dedicated to Campaign Classic instances only, the "Non-Applicable Instance" message displays if you select a Campaign Standard instance.
+    >As URL Permissions management is dedicated to Campaign v7/v8 instances only, the "Non-Applicable Instance" message displays if you select a Campaign Standard instance.

 1. Type the URL to authorize, with its associated protocol (http, https or sftp).